5 Packing Tips for a Christmas Cruise

 A cruise ship decorated for Christmas with luggage sitting in front of it and text that reads: 5 packing tips for a Christmas cruise.

-Cruising over Christmas has long been a tradition for my family and in recent years we’ve leveled up and started slashing through our remaining bucket-list cruises over the holidays – last year we sailed a rare Sea of Cortez itinerary, this year we’re cruising around New Zealand, and next year we have South America and Antarctica booked.
+Cruising over Christmas has long been a tradition for my family and in recent years we’ve leveled up and started slashing through our remaining bucket-list cruises over the holidays – the Sea of Cortez, New Zealand, and South America/Antarctica.
+This year we’re booked on a 16-night Hawaii/Mexico itinerary.

 For those who are new to Christmas cruising, here are my 5 best packing tips, some learned the hard way: